Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 ## SOS-warning system

 ### Background story
-Some years ago we were unfortunate enough to have both the exchange-server as the telecommunication-server down at the same time.
+A few years back, we were unfortunate enough to have both the exchange-server as the telecommunication-server down at the same time.
 The problem here, aside the obvious, was that we couldn't reach and inform our users about the issues.

 Afterwards a colleague asks if we could figure out some sort of SOS\Emergency system if this were ever to happen again.